The Miami-Dade HIV/AIDS Partnership

 This committee works on drafting, implementing, and monitoring Miami-Dade’s Integrated HIV Prevention & Care Plan; produces an annual report on HIV/AIDS in MDC, and evaluates the Ryan White Part A/MAI Program administration.
 Works jointly with the Prevention Committee as the Joint Integrated Plan Review Team.

-Contact Christina Bontempo for membership opportunities
+Contact Christina Bontempo for more information.

-Click here for the Committee Membership Application
+Click here to complete the brief Committee Membership Application.

 Join the Prevention Committee!